 In Sweden we celebrate the Day of Prayer in about 400 places.
 Local Ecumenical Prayer Committees are responsible for the arrangements.
 The Swedish Ecumenical Council of Women has the international contacts and is responsible for the translation and the distribution of the program of the year.

-The host country for WDP 2018 is Surinam and give us the focus on Genesis 1, the story of Creation, with the theme “All God’s Creation Is Very Good!”. environmental liability
+The host country for WDP 2020 is Zimbabwe and give us the focus on John 5:2-9a, with the theme "Rise!
+Take your mat". peace and reconciliation

 - 2020 from Zimbabwe "Rise!
 Take your mat"